-In all instances, the medical record should reflect the intensity of examination that is being billed.
-We will audit claim submissions to ensure compliance.
-Audits will include the review of medical records, including the records documenting all test results billed (i.e. photos, OCTs, etc.).
+The medical record should reflect the intensity of examination that is being billed in all instances.
+Claim submissions will be audited to ensure compliance.
+Audits include the review of medical records, including the records documenting all test results billed (i.e. photos, OCTs, etc.).

-In an effort to improve HEDIS and Star Ratings performance, we require providers to submit CPT II and ICD-10 codes, on claims, to demonstrate performance and diagnosis for diabetic members.
-Please see Exhibit K: HEDIS/Stars Performance Reporting for more information.
+In an effort to improve HEDIS and Star Ratings performance, we require you to submit CPT II and ICD-10 codes, on claims, to demonstrate performance and diagnosis for diabetic members: Please see Exhibit L: HEDIS/Stars Performance Reporting for more information.